 The sleek, Scandi-chic House Spa sprawls over several floors.
 There are two gyms: one for a leisurely work out and the Studio for pre-booked personal-training sessions.
 The thermal suite comprises of a hot juniper sauna, mild Cotswold lavender sauna, an experience shower and a salt-infusion therapy room, and a rhassoul-mud room and outdoor hot tub are a pampering preamble to the host of Temple Spa treatments on offer in the six serenely styled rooms (including a 'couple's closet').
 Try truffle-rich facials and massage oils infused with ginger, bergamot and geranium, then head upstairs for a spot of grooming at the Veuve Clicquot nail bar and a health-packed lunch on the Greenhouse's terrace.
 Be sure to book your treatments in advance, though.

 A pair of Hunter wellies for rustic rambling.
 Leave your tablet computer at home; all rooms have one and in this sublime spot you’ll want to gaze at the view rather than a screen anyway.

 All public areas are wheelchair accessible and there are two disabled-access rooms (both are Comfy rooms).

 Dogs over one year old can stay for £30 a night each.
 The Comfy-category room 32, and 35 in the Danish Court building are pet-friendly, and bowls, baskets, a pet menu, dog sitting and welcome pack are provided.
 Pets are not allowed in communal areas.
 See more pet-friendly hotels in Cotswolds.

 Kids get goodie bags at check-in, cartoon bedlinen in rooms, and a creative kids’ menu and afternoon tea tailored to under-12s.
 Plenty of kit is offered and babysitting is £15 an hour.

 Babies, toddlers and juniors.
 Animal lovers and tractor- or train-enthusiasts will find lots to love in the surrounding countryside.

-The Den has a lounge and a bathroom with a shower and separate bath tub.
-There are two sets of interconnecting rooms and extra beds (£40 a night for 4–12 year olds; £60 for 13–16 year olds) or cots can be added to some Comfy and Splendid rooms and suites.
+The spacious Den has a lounge, there are two sets of interconnecting rooms, and extra beds (£40 a night for 4–12 year olds; £60 for 13–16 year olds) or cots can be added to some Comfy and Splendid rooms and suites (ask when booking).